BxCppDev/Bayeux/README.rst

   Geant4 version 10.5 support is not ready (issue #43).

+  You must install Geant4 and its associated datasets by yourself.
+Please do not use internal CLHEP build but the system CLHEP.

 * Xerces-C (optional, needed for GDML support and Geant4 bridge)

   Ubuntu 20.04 provides version 3.2.2 (libxerces-c-dev)